HighlandK/SC1015-Mini-Project/README.md

 - Most of the models have consistent trouble prediction the digit '8' accurately, while the digit '1' enjoys the highest prediction accuracy.
 This could be due to the similarities of 8 with other numbers (e.g 6, 9 etc.) as compared to 1 with a more distinctive look.
 - The models have a threshold, after which, their prediction accuracies do not increase any further.
 This is true for all the models used in this project.

+## Conclusion

+From the results of the project, full automation in cheque data-entry is still not possible, but digit recognition can aid in performing the primary data entry for cheques, with bank staff assisting to confirm the information.

+## What did we learn from this project?

+- K-Nearest Neighbours from sklearn
+- Logistic Regression from sklearn
+- Convoluted Neural Network (CNN)
+- Normalising values

 ## Contributions